 Biden Trails Trump in Presidential Rematch

-The President is currently down by double digits in Georgia, a state he won in 2020.
-The COVID hangover, inflation in general, and fuel prices seem to be taking their toll.
-As we have seen in other states, a large contingent of voters (almost one in seven) are either undecided or expressing support for an unnamed third-party candidate—a tell-tale sign of dissatisfaction with likely options in the 2024 contest.
+The President is currently down by double digits in Nevada, a state he won handily in 2020.
+The COVID hangover, inflation in general, fuel prices and the confusion over Ukraine seem to be taking their toll.
+As we have seen in other states, a large contingent of voters (almost one in four) are either undecided or expressing support for an unnamed third-party candidate—an obvious sign of dissatisfaction with likely options in the 2024 contest.

-- Biden trails Trump by three (3) points among voters with a college degree, and by 26 points among non-college voters.
+- Biden leads Trump by 3 points among voters with a college degree, and trails Trump by 19 points among non-college voters.

-- Trump holds a 54-point lead among non-Hispanic white voters.
+- Trump holds 10-point lead among non-Hispanic white voters.

-- Among white voters, Walker leads 70%–27%, while among voters of color, Warnock leads 74%–16%.
-Warnock’s support is around ten points higher than Biden’s among both groups.
+- Among white voters, Lombardo leads 47% to 39%, while among voters of color, Sisolak leads 46.2% – 34%.
+Sisolak’s support is around 4 points higher than Biden’s among both groups.

 You can find toplines and crosstabs about the survey here.